hpc-hallway/The-Hallway/index.md

 As follow-up of the weekly #HPCHuddles started by Andrew Jones [@hpcnotes](https://twitter.com/hpcnotes).
 A place for informal discussions around HPC, AI, Cloud, and related topics.

+## We will have daily huddles throughout SC20 at 1pm Atlanta time!

+Come and join the conversation - live during the #HPCHuddles or find link collections through our slack channel.

 ### Join the Slack for informal discussion following [the join link](http://tiny.cc/join-hpc-huddle-slack).